Yogesh-Prabu/Car-Dekho_Used-Car-Price-Prediction/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

 ## Acknowledgments
-- Heartfelt thanks to CarDekho for providing the dataset that made this project possible.
+- Heartfelt thanks to Guvi for providing the dataset that made this project possible.
 - Gratitude to all contributors who have participated in this project.